CCBDA-UPC/Assignments-2025/Lab08.md

 echo -e "{\"url\":\"${URL}\"}" > variables.json; cat variables.json
 ```

-See that the API Gateway now uses `--protocol-type` set to `WEBSOCKET` for WebSocket APIs.
+> :bangbang: See that the API Gateway now uses `--protocol-type` set to `WEBSOCKET` for WebSocket APIs.
 The parameter `--route-selection-expression` defines the routing logic based on the WebSocket messages.

 To execute the script is necessary to have a `.env` file.
 The API Key is from [Geoapify](https://www.geoapify.com/).